 Everyday activities such as heating our homes and travelling by car have a significant impact on the quality of the air.

-Pollution such as car exhaust fumes and dust brakes take the form of particulate matter which can pass into our bloodstream, move around the body and cause damage when it gets into our organs.
+Pollution such as car exhaust fumes and brake dust take the form of particulate matter which, when inhaled, can pass into our bloodstream, move around the body and cause damage when it gets into our organs.

-Car exhaust fumes can increase nitrogen dioxide levels in the air which can cause damage to your lungs and increase the risk of infections and asthma.
+Car exhaust fumes also can increase nitrogen dioxide levels in the air which can cause damage to your lungs and increase the risk of infections and asthma.
 Long term exposure to high levels of nitrogen dioxide can cause long term lung problems.
-A third of the levels are from road transport.
+A third of the levels of nitrogen dioxide in the air that we breathe are from road transport.

 How we can help clean up our air